 If you have a Magic Mouse, you can also use Multi-Touch gestures to zoom, swipe between pages, and more.

-If you’re having trouble setting up your mouse or if you have other issues with your MacBook, you might want some personalized advice.
+If the Magic Mouse is not connecting or if you have other issues with your MacBook, you might want some personalized advice.

 Fortunately, the team at MacKeeper is here to help.
 MacKeeper’s Premium Services offer personalized support, whether you need help with your apps, performance issues, or setting up other devices.
 And it’s all free with your MacKeeper subscription!